LucasArruda/Short-Tutorials/Touch-Handling-Cocos2D/P0/content.md

 # Note for Cocos2D 3.3

 If you are using Cocos2D 3.3 (it's part of SpriteBuilder 1.3) you will have to replace all occurrences of *UITouch* and *UITouchEvent* with *CCTouch* and *CCTouchEvent*, respectively.
-You can find more information as part of the [SpriteBuilder update guide](http://www.spritebuilder.com/update). <span style=""></span>
+You can find more information as part of the [SpriteBuilder update guide](http://www.spritebuilder.com/update).

 # Accepting touches